 The Alboran Sea is an important area globally for marine traffic as it provides an important corridor that connects the Mediterranean Sea with the Atlantic Ocean which is crossed by 25% of global maritime traffic, which corresponds to approximately 90,000 vessels per year (Robles et al., 2007).
 Independent of the problems of ocean pollution spills or accidents at sea (e.g. the "Sea Spirit" in 1990 in Moroccan waters), this feature characterizes the fishing activity in the open sea areas from the Alboran Sea.
 Therefore, the bigger boats of greater gross tonnage could break the fishing gear or collide with slower fishing boats during fishing operations (Baez et al., 2009).
-Thus, the fishing grounds from open sea in the Alboran Sea are away from the main shipping lanes, and are closer to the coast than in other areas.
+Thus, the fishing grounds from open sea in the Alboran Sea areas.